 When you stop and feel what your body is actually asking for, it is then that we can give our body what it needs.

 Focus on one day at a time, one meal at a time.
-One of the most common and most destructive behaviour that I see with my weight loss clients is the mentality of all or nothing.
+One of the most common and most destructive behaviours that I see with my weight loss clients is the mentality of all or nothing.
 If they slightly stray from healthy eating then they allow themselves to binge and ‘start again on Monday’.
-It is this repetitive behaviour of mindless eating is not only destructive to your weight loss plan, but it is also destructive to your feelings of self worth.
-Break your food choices down to meal by meal.
+It is this repetitive behaviour of mindless eating is not only destructive to your weight loss plan, but it is also destructive to your feelings of self-worth.
+Break your food choices down to the meal by meal.
 Smaller goals are obtainable.
 When having a meal or a snack just think how can I make this the most nourishing meal in the circumstance that I am in at this moment.

 Eat Real Food